Fredi/Phenix/README.md

 ### Installing Phoenix

-1. Download Phoenix and extract the downloaded file to your user's home directory or another without public web access.
+1. Clone the Phoenix repository

+        git clone git://github.com/fredi/Phoenix.git

+2. Change directory to Phoenix, init and update submodules in the repository (php-rack)

+        cd Phoenix
+        git submodules init
+        git submodules update

-2. Create a symbolic link of the public directory to your public_html or www:
+3. Create a symbolic link of the public directory to your public_html or www:

         ln -s /home/user/Phoenix/public /home/user/public_html

     You can create a Virtual host too, but don't forget do set the DocumentRoot to the public directory.

-2. Restart your server if needed and go to the url you just created and you'll see:
+4. Restart your server if needed and go to the url you just created and you'll see:

         "The page you were looking for doesn't exist."